A Healthy Heart

 Mushrooms have the Heart Tick and are part of the 5+ a Day Programme.
-Mushrooms are categorised as vegetables for nutrition purposes and a diet high in fruits and vegetables reduces the risk of coronary heart disease and are good for all round heart health.
+Although they’re officially classed as fungi, mushrooms are categorised as vegetables for nutritional purposes, A diet high in vegetables leads to good all round heart health and helps reduce the risk of coronary heart disease.

-A major risk factor for heart disease is atherogenesis, which is the formation of plaque on arterial walls.
-This can result in atherosclerosis, what is commonly termed hardening of the arteries.
-In laboratory studies button mushrooms have been shown to reduce inflammation in arterial cells and prevent white blood cells from sticking to the artery walls.
-These are promising indications of the role mushrooms may play in helping maintain a healthy heart.
+One of the major contributors to heart disease is atherogenesis, which is where plaque forms on the heart’s arterial walls, causing hardening of the arteries.
+In laboratory studies, button mushrooms have been shown to reduce inflammation in arterial cells and prevent white blood cells from sticking to the artery walls: promising indications of the role mushrooms may play in helping maintain a healthy heart.

 Reference: Keith RM (2010).
 Both common and specialty mushrooms inhibit adhesion molecule expression and in vitro binding of monocytes to human aortic endothelial cells in a pro-inflammatory environment.
 Nutrition Journal 9:29.